Guidelines for writing FAE (formal academic English):

 Use standard phrases as much as possible (FAE is not literature)

-Consistently use the same term for a concept (different from ‘writing’)
+Consistently use the same term for a concept (this is different from literary writing)

 Define your terms.